 Common applications for UV printing range from customizing gifts and souvenirs like mugs and tumblers and plagues, direct print on paperboard for packaging prototypes, and large format applications like direct-to-substrate printing on MDO, and other sign industry substrates.

-The primary drawback of these inks is the requirement for more heat than is necessary with solvent and eco-solvent inks.
+There are drawbacks to latex ink.
+First, much higher heat is needed for accelerating the curing and outgassing process.
+Much more heat than is necessary with solvent and eco-solvent inks.
 The higher print temperatures can cause buckling, unpleasant odors and a host of other issues, especially when printing on self-adhesive vinyl.
 You’ll find a more detailed examination of the heat-related issues with Latex ink here.
-Some Latex printers use older print head technology which adds cost and reduces print quality.
-And, in large format Latex applications, the amount of electricity required to power the heating element can increase installation and operating costs.
+Some Latex printers use older thermal print head technology which adds cost and reduces print quality.
+And, in large format latex applications, the amount of electricity required (usually two 220 volt circuits) to power the heating element can increase installation and operating costs.

 Once you’ve chosen the right printer and ink type for your shop, you need to know the basics of RGB and CMYK color space, how to manage file size and image quality, and what kind of maintenance may be required.
 We’ll cover those topics and more in Part Two of the Basic Guide to Digital Printing.